elyesseb/SiteVitrine/README.md

 `PHP` : crypt.php ➥ Allows you to obtain a login and an encrypted password that will be used for the .htpasswd file.</br>

-Note : You must create the following two files in the root folder :</br>
+Note : You must edit the following two files in the root folder :</br>

 • .htaccess</br>
 • .htpasswd</br>